Río Inabón

-Río Inabón is one of one of the 14 rivers in the municipality of Ponce, Puerto Rico.
+Río Inabón is one of the 14 rivers in the municipality of Ponce, Puerto Rico.
 With a length of some 32.01 km, it is Ponce's second longest river after Río Jacaguas.
 It is fed by the Río Anón, Río Guayo (which itself is fed by the Chiquita Brook and the Indalecia Brook) and the Emajagua Brook.
 It is also fed by Río Bacas and Río de las Raices.
 Originating at an altitude of approximately 4100 ft, it forms at a higher altitude than any of the other 13 rivers in the municipality, and at one of the highest points of any river in Puerto Rico.
 With a watershed area covering 38.18 square miles, Río Inabón also has the second largest basin area of any of the municipality's 14 rivers after Río Jacaguas.

 Origin and course

 Río Inabón has its origin at 4100 ft above sea level in Cerro Camacho, in barrio Anón, near Anón's boundary with the municipality of Jayuya.
 The river runs mostly parallel to PR-511.